slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Financial deplatforming in Canada

+2022-05-24

+- Self explanatory.

+### Britain plans to send asylum-seekers to Rwanda

+2022-05-24

+- Self explanatory.

 ### Neutral gender marker available on US passports

 2022-05-15